wwarthen/RomWBW/Source/Doc/SystemGuide.md

 is returned in Frequency (C).
 The returned Status (A) is a standard HBIOS result code.

+The tick count is a 32 bit binary value.
+It will rollover to zero if the maximum value for a 32 bit number is reached.

 Note that not all hardware configuration have a system timer.
 You can determine if a timer exists by calling this function repeatedly to see if it is incrementing.